Aalto-CFD/DLBFoam/README.md

 ## Compilation

-**NOTE: Due to recent changes in OpenFOAM-dev, the patch file 'dlbfoam.patch' included in this branch should be applied to the OpenFOAM-dev installation.**

-**Apply the patch by `git apply dlbfoam.patch` on your OpenFOAM-dev installation before moving forward with DLBFoam compilation.**

 DLBFoam can be compiled by typing the following command after sourcing appropriate OpenFOAM version and making sure a valid LAPACK installation exists:

 ```